 Keeping content simple is almost always the best approach for attracting plenty of readers over a long period of time.
 You should also use general stock images to ensure that your content appeals to a broad audience.

 General information is less likely to get outdated if you decide to modify your product mix, and it is less prone to becoming irrelevant as times change.
 Publishing general information is the most effective way to keep content ranking high over an extended period of time.
+However, the information you provide should be factual and backed up by data if it's an especially bold claim.

 Target General Keywords